-The doctor informed me that I had a few days before she would pass away, due to the irreversible damage from the stroke.
-He urged me to make arrangements for her dignified death and take as long as I needed to mourn and spend time with her.
+The doctor informed me that she had only a few days left before she would pass away, due to the irreversible damage from the stroke.
+He urged me to make arrangements for her dignified death and to take as long as I needed to mourn and spend time with her.

-Once she was a much-talked-about flight attendant, enjoying the abundant company of accomplished first-class travellers and lavish acquaintances with chartered planes’ guests and private jet owners.
-For most of her life, she was on the go and absented from mine.
+Once, she was a much-talked-about flight attendant, enjoying the abundant company of accomplished first-class travellers and lavish acquaintances with chartered planes’ guests and private jet owners.
+For most of her life, she was on the go and absent from mine.
 However, despite her popularity, at the end of her life, no one was there but me, her only daughter.

-Not one of her famed lovers; neither was my father.
+Not one of her famed lovers; nor was my father.
 If I knew who he was, I would have written to him.
 Yet, all I knew was that my mother met him in Moscow in the 1980s.
-She knew of the unwanted pregnancy when it was too late to abort.
+She discovered the unwanted pregnancy when it was too late to abort.
 They mutually agreed that my whole life would be financially taken care of by him.
-In exchange, their involvements, his identity, and my existence were never to be discussed.
-Sometimes I fantasised that my father was a secret agent and that his concealed identity was for our safety; instead of the crude thought that I was perhaps the product of a whirlwind extramarital affair.
+In exchange, their involvement, his identity, and my existence were never to be discussed.
+Sometimes I fantasised that my father was a secret agent and that his concealed identity was for our safety; rather than the crude thought that I was perhaps the product of a whirlwind extramarital affair.

 The only mark of him in my childhood was a collection of poems by Alexander Pushkin.
 This book was a gift from him and hence dearly treasured by my mother.
 I hadn’t comprehended how precious it was to her until that memorable summer day when I was seven years old.
-As she prepared to depart for her next flight, I tore the first poem out of this book and folded it into a paper plane.
-“Bon Voyage mummy!”
-I cheered, hugged her with a sweet innocent smile and put the paper plane inside her uniform’s pocket.
-As she unfolded the paper plane, she realised what I did to the treasured memory of him, and burst into tears.
-She did not reprimand me that day, but the sight of her sobbing was the one I’d never forget.
+As she prepared to depart for her next flight, I tore the first poem out of this book and folded it into a paper aeroplane.
+“Bon Voyage, Mummy!”
+I cheered, hugged her with a sweet innocent smile, and put the paper aeroplane inside her uniform’s pocket.
+As she unfolded the paper aeroplane, she realised what I had done to the treasured memory of him and burst into tears.
+She did not reprimand me that day, but the sight of her sobbing was one I’d never forget.

 “I have a life of emotions to share with you, yet you were never there.
 Every week I wished you never had to catch the next flight, leaving me for days.
-Times and times again, I felt so alone, because you were never home.
+Time and again, I felt so alone because you were never home.
 I wish I could hate you, but you are my mother.”
 I started to speak my thoughts out loud to untangle my bewilderment.
 This was my last chance.

 “You wanted me to be like a princess because you wished you were one.
 For the short periods that you were at home, you always scolded me for my poor manners, but you were never there to teach me to be the high-class girl you aspired to.
 You required me to be elegant.
 You hated my clumsiness and messiness.
-You brought me to events surrounded by people of the class you didn’t belong.
+You brought me to events surrounded by people of the class you didn’t belong to.
 You pressured me to get married early because you never did.
-Have you ever seen me as your daughter or just your failure-in-waiting that requires fixes?
-Have you ever seen me, or did you just see your expectation of me?”
+Have you ever seen me as your daughter, or just your failure-in-waiting that requires fixes?
+Have you ever seen me, or did you just see your expectations of me?”
 My voice became fainter with every word.
-“Who am I but a mere reflection of what you want me to become?”
+“Who am I but a mere reflection of what you wanted me to become?”

-“I long for every time you return.”
-I continued my monologue, “You only seem happy when you’re proud of me; so I only provide you with pleasant news when you are back.
+“I longed for every time you returned.”
+I continued my monologue, “You only seemed happy when you’re proud of me; so I only provided you with pleasant news when you were back.
 How I only informed you about my excellent grades.
 How I didn’t speak about my loneliness or the fact I was bullied – since that would bother you.
 I wanted you to be happy.
 This has become a habit.
 I never tell you of my failures but only my successes.
 Because I believe when you’re proud of me, you will love me.
 I somehow think I needed to earn your love, that I am only worthy of love when I have good news for you the next time you return.”

-“Growing up with your aloofness, I found you as a reason to keep striving for more and keep living in the future.
-My yearning for you has cursed me, so much that I have never been able to live in the present.
+“Growing up with your aloofness, I found you as a reason to keep striving for more and to keep living in the future.
+My yearning for you has cursed me so much that I have never been able to live in the present.
 My happiness stays in future moments when you will return.
 I seek to earn your love with more achievements.
 Yet, as soon as I achieve something, the little joy in me is diminished as I quickly move onto the next one.
-I feel this is a never-ending road to earn my worthiness, because of you.
-Will you love me when I am better or achieve more?”, muttered I.
+I feel this is a never-ending road to earn my worthiness because of you.
+Will you love me when I am better or achieve more?”, I muttered.

 “The agony is, after all these years, I still want to be comforted by you even when I loathe how you treated me.
-I wished you could have said that I loved me; you never did.
+I wished you could have said that you loved me; you never did.
 Yet, after all, I could not grow to hate you.
 I really tried.”
-I started to sob, and said: “I love you, mother.”
+I started to sob, and said, “I love you, Mother.”

 “Your mother also said I should give you this envelope separately from the probate proceedings.
 The next time we meet might be procedural; therefore, it is perhaps better that you receive this now,” said he, as he handed me the sealed envelope from my mother.

 Inside the envelope was the paper plane I once folded thirty years ago, which she somehow still retained.
-I unfolded it, reading the poem I tore from Alexander Puskin’s book.
+I unfolded it, reading the poem I tore from Alexander Pushkin’s book.